New Patient Preparation

 - Your specialist co-payment (check or credit card preferred) as noted on your insurance card(s).

-- A driver to assist you home.
+- A driver to assist you home, you may be dilated.

 - Your current eyeglasses and sunglasses.